bugsnag/bugsnag-unity/UPGRADING.md

 ### Key points

-- Bugsnag can now be installed via [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) (UPM) as well from the package file published on Github.
+- Bugsnag can now be installed via [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) (UPM) as well as from the package file published on GitHub.
 - The file structure of the plugin has changed to keep all Bugsnag files together in a parent directory, so the files from the V5 package must be manually removed.
 - Bugsnag can now start automatically before the first scene is loaded, removing the need for GameObject configuration, which has now been removed.
 - The `BeforeNotify` callback has been replaced with an all-new callback system that offers access to all event types on all platforms for amending and discarding events before they are sent.
-- The client (`Bugsnag`) API have been amended to improve usability and consistency.
+- The client (`Bugsnag`) API has been amended to improve usability and consistency.
+- The `Context` is no longer set to the current scene name by default

 More on each of these changes below:

 ### Unity Package Manager

-You can now install Bugsnag using the [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) (UPM) as well from the package file published on Github.
+You can now install Bugsnag using the [Unity Package Manager](https://docs.unity3d.com/Manual/Packages.html) (UPM) as well from the package file published on GitHub.
 See our [online docs](https://docs.bugsnag.com/platforms/unity#installation) for full instructions.

 ### Modified package file structure